BobRay/SPForm/core/components/spform/docs/readme.txt

        - Click on the properties tab.
        - On the right side, click on "Add Property Set."
        - Check the checkbox for "Create New Property Set."
-       - Give the set a name (e.g. SPForm Local) and a description.
+       - Give the set a name (e.g. SPFormLocal) and a description.
        - Click on Save.
        - Edit any properties you want to change (the names of the changed items will appear in green after you save the set).